skypjack/entt/README.md

 * As shown in the examples above, the preferred way to get references to the components while iterating a view is by using the view itself.
-It's a faster alternative to the `get` member function template that is part of the API of the Registry.
+It's a faster alternative to the `get` member function template that is part of the API of the `Registry`.
 This is because the registry must ensure that a pool for the given component exists before to use it; on the other side, views force the construction of the pools for all their components and access them directly, thus avoiding all the checks.

-* Most of the _ECS_ available out there have an annoying limitation (at least from my point of view): entities and components cannot be created and/or deleted during iterations.<br/>
+* Most of the _ECS_ available out there have an annoying limitation (at least from my point of view): entities and components cannot be created and/or destroyed during iterations.<br/>
   `EnTT` partially solves the problem with a few limitations:

   * Creating entities and components is allowed during iterations.